MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/react.md

 $ cd my-app
 ```

-You'll get a project setup like this:
+You'll get a project set up like this:

 <details>
 <summary>File tree</summary>